Godsspec/3MTT-Capstone-Project_Doc./README.md

   Excel analyses included:
   1. Return requests by return reason; The analysis compared the number of return requests associated with different reasons such as, damaged product, defective product, duplicate order, late delivery, not as described, poor quality, wrong item delivered and wrong size.
-  2. Total Refund Amount; This was analyzed to know to total amount of refunds that was made via the returns.
+  2. Total Refund Amount; This was analyzed to know the total amount of refunds that was made via the returns.
 Others are monthly return requests, refund amount analysis, restocking fee analysis, refund method by refund requests and average processing time.

   <img width="294" height="265" alt="image" src="https://github.com/user-attachments/assets/cf45bf42-7ead-4ed0-b4eb-d77cb88b8995" />